Susie Davis Hughes -- Orangeburg

-Funeral services will be held at 3 p.m.
+A funeral service will be held at 3 p.m.
 Saturday, March 6, at Rivelon Baptist Church, 395 Rivelon Road, Orangeburg.
 The Rev. Larry Williams and the Rev. Kevin Ard will be officiating.
-Burial will follow in Crestlawn Memorial Gardens, 4830 Columbia Road, Orangeburg.
-We will be following the CDC guidelines for COVID 19.
+Burial will follow at Crestlawn Memorial Gardens, 4830 Columbia Road, Orangeburg.
+We will be following the CDC guidelines for COVID-19.
 Masks will be required.

 The family will receive friends from 6 to 8 p.m.
-Friday, March 5, at Thompson Funeral Home Inc., 1012 Whitman St., Orangeburg.
+Friday, March 5, at Thompson Funeral Home Chapel, 1012 Whitman St., Orangeburg.

+Mrs. Susie was born on Jan.
+4, 1935, in Cope.
+She was the daughter of the late Edward Asbury Davis and the late Bessie Wiles Davis.
+She and her late husband, Mac Hughes, whom she married in 1952, owned and operated a local convenience store for many years.
+She was retired from Kirkland's Cleaner's.
+She was a faithful member of Rivelon Baptist Church, where she enjoyed working with her church family and singing in the church choir.
+Mrs. Susie was a wonderful cook and she loved spending time with her family.
+She enjoyed traveling.
+One of her favorite things to do was visit her daughter and son-in-law in Texas.
+She was a wonderful wife, mother, grandmother, great-grandmother, great-great-grandmother, aunt and friend.
+She just wanted to see others smile.
+She will be missed by all that knew and loved her.
+She was predeceased by her husband, Mac Hughes; son, Mac Hughes Jr.; brothers, James Davis, Pete Davis, Ed Davis; sisters, Alva Young and Terry Williams.

+Survivors include her daughter, Cornelia Gayle Zelenuck (August); five grandchildren; nine great-grandchildren; two great-great-grandchildren; sisters, Nelda Green, Virginia Shaw; a long-time special friend of 38 years, David McCollum; and a number of nieces and nephews.

 Please sign the family's online guest book at www.thompsonfh.net.